hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250819289v1-seeing-like-a-designer-without-one-a-study-on-unsupervised-slide-qua.md

 ---
 layout: default
-title: Seeing Like a Designer Without One: A Study on Unsupervised Slide Quality Assessment via Designer Cue Augmentation
+title: "Seeing Like a Designer Without One: A Study on Unsupervised Slide Quality Assessment via Designer Cue Augmentation"
 ---

 # Seeing Like a Designer Without One: A Study on Unsupervised Slide Quality Assessment via Designer Cue Augmentation